 4388 Computer Graphics.
 (3-0) A study of the hardware and software used in graphic representation and interpretation of data.
-Prerequisites: A grade of C or better in CS 3358 and familiarity with trigonometric functions.
+Prerequisites: A grade of "C" or higher in CS 3358 and familiarity with trigonometric functions.

 4395 Independent Study in Computer Science.
 (3-0) Open to undergraduate students on an independent basis by arrangement with the faculty member concerned.